- Frequently Asked Questions

 If you have an intermittent boiler lockout, ideally we would wish to witness it happening - we would wish to see a persistent lockout.
 Often, a problem described by a customer could be caused by more than one part, so if you had a boiler lockout yesterday, then after a night cooling down, the boiler may be working again while we are in front of it today.
 We sometimes can’t pinpoint the part which is having the intermittent problem.

 We do believe that your boiler is having a problem since it is your boiler and you are familiar with it.
 But, without witnessing the problem, it is often difficult to get to the bottom of the problem.
-We don't charge for a callout to locals, and we adopt a "No fix no fee" policy, so we sometimes don't come out for an intermittent problem until it becomes persistent.
+We don't charge for a callout to locals (except for rented properties), and we adopt a "no fix no fee" policy, so we sometimes don't come out for an intermittent problem until it becomes persistent.

 We also work for insurance companies.
 For a boiler repair, these insurance companies don’t allow us to make more than two visits and to fit more than one part for obvious reasons, ie, insurance companies generally walk away from intermittent problems.